abhgangwar/HexBoardGame/README.md

 Now run hex and enjoy.

 About Game:
-Hex is strategy game played on hexagonal grids.
+Hex is a strategy game played on hexagonal grids.
 Each player has an allocated color, Red and Blue or White and Black[1] being conventional.
 Players take turns placing a stone of their color on a single cell within the overall playing board.
 The goal for each player is to form a connected path of their own stones linking the opposing sides of the board marked by their colors, before their opponent connects his or her sides in a similar fashion.